 Since Season 23, each Class has 6 additional separate Leaderboards: one for each of the 5 Class Sets and 1 for No (6) Bonus Set (Usually Legacy of Nightmares and Legacy of Dreams builds).

-Once you kill the Rift Guardian of a Greater Rift in time all your transmogrification, gear, skills and passives will be snapshotted onto the Leaderboards.
-Every player watching your clear on the Leaderboards can see your full setup except your follower.
+Once you kill the Rift Guardian of a Greater Rift in time all your transmogrification, gear, skills and passives will be snapshot onto the Leaderboards (if you'd hit the Top 1000).
+Everyone can view your clear on the Leaderboards and see your full setup except your follower.
 However this has not always been the case.

 From the introduction of Greater Rifts into the game until Season 4, only the transmogrification of the players setup was shown and the actual build remained hidden.
-This was changed for the sake of more transparency, but also leads to some problems where a lot of people just copy paste whatever the Rank 1 player is using without understanding the builds or the mechanics behind it.
+This was changed for the sake of more transparency, but also leads to some problems where a lot of people just copy paste whatever the Rank 1 player is using without understanding the mechanics behind the build or simply being unable to play it due to lack of Paragons.
 In the end this feature is useful to get a general idea of what builds the top clears used, especially for newer or returning players.

 |GR tier compared to Gem's rank||Chance of upgrading|